LiamDrans/Problem_Solving_Algoritms/README.md

  # binary trees (WIP)

  <div align="justify">
- Creation of a complete binary tree.
+ Creation of a binary tree which is always complete.